Russian Journalists Union Slams Belarus For Withdrawing Russian Reporters Accreditation - UrduPoint

 MOSCOW (UrduPoint News / Sputnik - 07th May, 2020) Vladimir Solovyov, the chair of the Russian Union of Journalists, told Sputnik on Thursday that the withdrawal of accreditation of Russian journalists by Belarus for a report on the situation with COVID-19 in the country violates the right for freedom of information and expressed hope that the issue would be resolved after the May holidays.

+According to Solovyev, during the meeting, the parties will also talk about a "robust and harsh enough" report prepared by the Belarusian tv in a response to Channel One's report.

-Moreover, the chairman of the Russian Union of Journalists expressed hope that after Victory Day on May 9, the situation might change in a positive direction.
+The chairman of the Russian Union of Journalists expressed hope that after May 9 Victory Day the situation might change in a positive direction.

+"We are constantly in contact with our colleagues from the Belarusian Union of Journalists, with its chairman Andrey Krivosheev.
+We are well acquainted.
+We have been to Belarus more than once, and our colleagues visited us.
+We work together in the International Federation of Journalists.
+Of course, we know the whole situation well," Solovyov added.

+According to the chairman, the withdrawal of the accreditation over a report is an excessive measure.
+Such a case could have been solved differently, for example, by seeking a refutation or establishing a dialogue.